Jefferson49/RepositoryHierarchy/README.md

 |Item,<br>file,<br>book|Source|Source|
 |Call number|Call number|Call number|
 |Finding aid|List of sources for a selected repository|List of sources in a hierarchy of call number categories for a selected repository|

+<a name="Translation"></a>
+## Translation
+You can help to translate this module.
+The translation is based on [gettext](https://en.wikipedia.org/wiki/Gettext) and uses .po files, which can be found in [/resources/lang/](https://github.com/Jefferson49/RepositoryHierarchy/tree/main/resources/lang).
+You can use a local editor like [Poedit](https://poedit.net/) or notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/RepositoryHierarchy) of the module.
+You can do this via a pull request (if you know how to do), or by opening a new issue and attaching a .po file.
+Updated translations will be included in the next release of this module.

+Currently, the following languages are already available:
++ English
++ German

 <a name="Github"></a>
 ##  Github repository